-Pfeiffer University is a globally engaged, regional university distinctive for its transformational undergraduate experiences and its leadership in professional and graduate programs that fill demonstrated needs.
-Vested in its history as a United Methodist-related university and propelled forward by an innovative faculty and staff, Pfeiffer prepares its students for a lifetime of achievement, scholarship, spirituality and service.
+Established in 1885, Pfeiffer University is a globally engaged, regional university distinctive for its transformational undergraduate experiences and leadership in professional and graduate programs that fill demonstrated needs at its campuses in Misenheimer, Charlotte and Raleigh-Durham, and online.

+Vested in its history as a United Methodistrelated university and propelled by an innovative faculty and staff, Pfeiffer prepares its students for a lifetime of achievement, scholarship, spirituality and service.

-GENERAL EDUCATION PHILOSOPHY "...that your love may overflow more and more with knowledge and full insight to help you determine what is best..."
+GENERAL EDUCATION PHILOSOPHY

+"...that your love may overflow more and more with knowledge and full insight to help you determine what is best..."
 Phil 1:9-10

 The Undergraduate College provides a Liberal Arts education that affirms that all thinking, learning, and knowledge is infused with wonder.
-The task of the general education curriculum at Pfeiffer is to prepare students 1) to engage knowledge critically with college level inquiry, analysis, and an appreciation of its consequence; and 2) to communicate clearly through understanding, reflection, and application of acquired and refined knowledge.
+The task of the general education curriculum at Pfeiffer is to prepare students

+1) to engage knowledge critically with college level inquiry, analysis, and an appreciation of its consequence; and 2) to communicate clearly through understanding, reflection, and application of acquired and refined knowledge.